Mute10/PYTHON-GUIDE/README.md

-How to Master all the python basics in 5000 lines or less
+How I mastered all the python basics in 5000 lines